calaldees/teacherEducation/teacherEducation/_sessions.md

 ### SP11
 Friday 1st December

-* Generic
-    * Subject misconceptions: a tool to aid learning.
-Links to prior knowledge, working and long-term memory and cognitive load.
 * Computing
-    * (G) Subject misconceptions: a tool to aid learning.
+    * (G) Subject [[misconceptions]]: a tool to aid learning.
 Links to prior knowledge, working and long-term memory and cognitive load.
         * Using assessment to inform planning
             * #4/n-Classroom-LearnHow-plan_focus
             * #5/j-AdaptTeach-LearnHow-plan_link_prior_knowledge